 Below I’ve got info on winter tights, soft shell pants, rain pants, insulated ski pants, and insulated skirts.

-Winter Tights
+Winter Tights/Leggings

-In mild-weather or when I plan to do a short hike where I’ll be working hard, I often wear winter tights for snowshoeing.
-I like ones with a fleece lining and wind resistant outer fabric.
-I keep a pair of rain pants or an insulated skirt in my backpack in case it gets cold.
+If it’s windy, I like leggings with a fleece lining and wind resistant outer fabric.
+I keep a pair of rain pants or an insulated skirt in my backpack to put on overtop in case it gets cold.
 (More on those below.)

 I have an older pair of discontinued winter biking tights that I wear for snowshoeing and winter hiking.
 They have a cozy fleece lining and windproof panels on the front only, since they’re designed for biking.